ViewLogo

 On this whole plot there have been 3 generations of buildings.

-1. Built from the 1830s on, a house, Tay Cottage, on Tay Street, a house further up Robert Street, in front of Turnbulls' workshop on Union Street.
+1. Built from the 1830s on, a house, Tay Cottage, on Tay Street; further up Robert Street Turnbull's 2 workshop buildings with a house above one of them.
 Tay Cottage was demolished in 1876, the workshop in late 1877.

 2. Built in 1877, the Royal Hotel on Tay Street, and a row of shops with houses above running up Robert Street and round into Union Street (the last bit built 1878).
 The whole block was known as Royal Buildings.
 They were all demolished in 1971-2.